 Chemical pollution has reached the tipping point.
 The global ecosystems that support our lives are buckling under the strain.
 It’s time to restore environmental balance and stability.
-In September 2022, The World Counts put this into context with the latest terrifying statistics:
+The World Counts put this into context with the latest terrifying statistics:

 - More than 250 billion tonnes of chemicals are produced a year.
 That’s over half a million dollars in chemicals every second.